Click the buttons in the interactive illustration below to learn how to position the Thumpy flute and how to play the five basic notes.

-- Hold the flute with the printed logo to the right.
+- Step 1: Hold the flute with the printed logo to your right (now click the button 'Next Step' above).

-- Now, with both endings open, blow the first sound.
+- Step 3: Now, with both endings open, blow the first sound.
 Click the audio button to check you have the correct sound.

-- Close the right side and play the second sound.
+- Step 4: Close the right side and play the second sound.

-- Also close the left side and play the third sound.
+- Step 5: Now also close the left side and play the third sound.

-- Open the right side and play the fourth sound.
+- Step 6: Open the right side and play the fourth sound.

-- You may also check out the Thumpy Book with extensive information and 75 progressive studies and pieces
+- Step 9: You may also check out the Thumpy Book with extensive information and 75 progressive studies and pieces

 Below on the top stave you can see most sounds we can play on the Thumpy flute.
 On the second stave you find the absolute pitch of each sound.
 The five basic tones are marked in red and are well suited for beginners.
 The blue notes often have special techniques, like half-covered and turning the flute (see explanation below) and are more for advanced players.